MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

 ## Prerequisites

-To use the Image callouts Word ad-in sample, the following are required.
+To use the Image callouts Word add-in sample, the following are required.

 * [node.js](https://nodejs.org) to serve up the docx files.
 * [npm](https://www.npmjs.com/) to install the dependencies.
 * Word 2016 16.0.6326.0000 or higher, or any client that supports the Word Javascript API.
 This sample does a requirement check to see if it is running in a supported host for the JavaScript APIs.
+* Clone this repo to your local computer.

 > Note: Word for Mac 2016 does not support add-in commands at this time.
 This sample can run on the Mac without the add-in commands.

+Since add-in commands that run scripts don't provide a UI to accept invalid certificates, you'll need to either run a proxy that provides its on certificate (like Fiddler), or setup your own certificates.
+If you want to use your own certificates, then OpenSSL is required.

+## Create developer certificates

+You'll probably want to create your own certificates to run this sample on your development computer.

+### Setup on a Windows computer

+1. Follow the instructions on [Didier Steven's blog](http://blog.didierstevens.com/2015/03/30/howto-make-your-own-cert-with-openssl-on-windows/) for creating a certificate authority and server certificate.
+We suggest that you give the certificate authority certificate a *Common Name* of *localhost-ca*.
+The server certificate must have a *Common Name* of *localhost*.
+2. Move the certificates you created to the root of this project.
+3. Update gulpfile.config.json with the passphrase for the certificate.

-TODO: test on a Mac
+### Setup on a Mac

+TODO

 ## Configure the add-in and Word